-To be accepted as a Resident by ECVECC, the following requirements must be fulfilled.
-An Applicant for registration as an ECVECC resident must:
+To be accepted as a Resident by ECVECC®, the following requirements must be fulfilled.
+An Applicant for registration as an ECVECC® resident must:

-- Be a graduate from an EAEVE-approved college of veterinary medicine and be legally able to practise veterinary medicine and surgery in a European country, unless relieved of this obligation by the Executive Committee; - have completed an initial training period in the form of a one-year rotating internship or its equivalent.
-For further details see section 3.2.1. - be accepted into an approved Residency Training Programme (standard or alternate); - review the Residency Programme criteria and verify their ability to comply with all requirements; - be registered by their Programme Director with the ECVECC Secretary prior to, or no later than one month after, the official start of their training programme.
+- be a graduate from college of veterinary medicine that has been approved by the European Association of Establishments for Veterinary Education (EAEVE) or a body of equivalent standing within the industry, specifically American Veterinary Medical Association (AVMA), Royal College of Veterinary Surgeons (RCVS) or Australian Veterinary Boards Council (AVBC), as relevant to the country of an approved residency training centre, unless relieved of this obligation by the Executive Committee at the time of enrolment into a Residency Programme; - be legally able to practise veterinary medicine and surgery in a European country, unless relieved of this obligation by the Executive Committee; - have completed an initial training period in the form of a one-year rotating internship or its equivalent.
+For further details see section 3.2.1. - be accepted into an approved Residency Training Programme (standard or alternate); - review the Residency Programme criteria and verify their ability to comply with all requirements; - be registered by their Programme Director with the ECVECC® Secretary prior to, or no later than one month after, the official start of their training programme.

-Applicants may apply directly to a Residency Training Programme that has already been approved or may approach a suitable Programme Director and work with them to create a Residency Training Programme that is achievable by both the Residency Programme Director and Applicant.
+Applicants may apply directly to a Residency Training Programme that has already been approved or may approach a suitable Programme Director and work with them to create a Residency Training

+Programme that is achievable by both the Residency Programme Director and Applicant.
 No Applicant can be accepted as a Resident until their Residency Training Programme is approved.
 The Education Committee reviews all registration materials and reserves the right to ask for supporting documentation.
 The Education Committee may withdraw approval of the Residency if all requirements have not been met.